 This course requires students to purchase and complete two assessments no later than the second week of the class.
 For your convenience, the assessments are bundled into one purchase which includes:

 - A code to complete the Kirton Adaption-Innovation (KAI) Instrument online

 - A code to complete the Clifton Strengths Assessment online

 - Access to an Ebook – CliftonStrengths (which can be used as a reference for this course)

-- Access to a variety of tools and activities to continue to explore your own strengths and to use on the job as you lead others
+- Access to a variety of tools and activities to continue to explore your own strengths and to use on the job as you coach and mentor others.

 The bundle must be purchased here: https://gpsedge.com/cosc/ .
 Once you have made the purchase, you will receive an email with the codes, links, and instructions to complete the assessments.

 Readings and Exercises